From hydro to jet quenching, coalescence and hadron cascade: a coupled approach to solving the $R_{AA}\otimes v_2$ puzzle

 Shown in Fig.~\ref{fig:v2pid1020} are $v_2(p_T)$ for $\pi$, $K$ and $p$ from CoLBT-hydro with (solid) and without (dashed) contributions from coalescence in 10-20\% and 40-50\% Pb+Pb collisions as compared to the experimental data \cite{Acharya:2018zuq}.
 The interplay among hydro, jet quenching, coalescence and fragmentation in $v_2(p_T)$ is very similar to that in $R_{AA}(p_T)$.
 To help understand this interplay, we also plot in Fig.~\ref{fig:v2ptcontribution} $v_2(p_T)$ for $\pi$, $K$ and $p$ from hydro freeze-out (dotted), parton fragmentation (dashed) and quark coalescence (solid) which has a strong flavor dependence.

 The rapid increase and the mass ordering of $v_2(p_T)$ from hydro at low $p_T<2$ GeV/$c$ in Figs.~\ref{fig:v2pid1020} and \ref{fig:v2ptcontribution} are characteristics of viscous hydrodynamics with hadronic afterburner~\cite{Huovinen:2013wma,Heinz:2013th,Gale:2013da,McDonald:2016vlt, Zhao:2017yhj,Ryu:2017qzn}.
 The increase slows down at $p_T >$ 2.5 GeV/$c$, the total $v_2(p_T)$ reaches a peak value at around $p_{T{\rm meson}}\sim 3$ GeV/$c$ and $p_{T{\rm baryon}}\sim 4.5$ GeV/$c$ before decreasing at large $p_T$, where the anisotropy caused by the geometric anisotropy of the QGP fireball and the length dependence of parton energy loss is significantly smaller than that from hydro and parton coalescence.
 The mass ordering is also reversed starting at $p_T\approx 2.5$ GeV/$c$.
 The change of $p_T$ dependence and mass ordering of $v_2(p_T)$ are caused mainly by the interplay among hadrons from hydro, coalescence and fragmentation.
 Since the transition from hydro to coalescence and fragmentation occurs at a fixed $p_{Ts}$ for the effective constituent quarks, both the value and the peak position of the final $v_2$ for $p$ is higher than $\pi$ and $K$ in the intermediate $3 < p_T < 8$ GeV/$c$ region, resembling the approximate NCQ scaling~ \cite{Fries:2003vb,Fries:2003kq,Greco:2003xt,Greco:2003mm,Greco:2003vf,Molnar:2003ff,Hwa:2004ng}.
 Though more hadrons are produced from fragmentation than from coalescence in this intermediate $p_T$ region (see~Fig.~\ref{fig:spectraall}), $v_2$ of $p$ ($\pi, K$) from coalescence is, however, about a factor of 4 (2, 3) larger than that from fragmentation (see Fig.~\ref{fig:v2ptcontribution}).
 Coalescence, therefore, still contributes significantly to the final $v_2$ of all hadrons.
-Without coalescence (dashed lines), CoLBT-hydro underestimates the $v_2$ by up to a factor of 2 in this $p_T$ region.
+Without coalescence (dashed lines in Fig.~\ref{fig:v2pid1020}), CoLBT-hydro underestimates the $v_2$ by up to a factor of 2 in this $p_T$ region.
+The hadronic cascade further pushes hadrons, especially baryons, toward higher $p_T$, increasing both $R_{AA}$ and $v_2$ of identified particles in agreement with the experimental data at intermediate $p_T$.
 CoLBT-hydro also predicts a slightly larger $v_2$ of $K$ than $\pi$ in this region because of the enhanced thermal strangeness in parton coalescence.